truenas/documentation/content/TrueCommand/TCGettingStarted/TCFirstTimeLogin.md

 ---
 {{< toc >}}

-The first time you log into TrueCommand you create the adminstator account.
+The first time you log into TrueCommand you create the administrator account.

 ![TrueCommand Admin Creation](/images/TrueCommand/Users/FirstLogin.png "TrueCommand Admin Creation")

 Enter a username and password.
 Both username and password are case-sensitive.

 Read the Terms of Service, then select **I have read and agree to the terms of service**, and click **SIGN UP**.